sailscastshq/docs.sailscasts.com/docs/content/querying-collections.md

 # Querying collections

-Sails Content provides the `sails-content` adapter which makes querying your content collections with Waterline queries super easy.
+Sails Content provides the `sails-content` adapter so you can query content collections with Waterline queries.

 ## Entries from a collection